bruno-novo-it/bruno-novo-it/README.md

 # Hi and welcome :+1:

-My mane is Bruno, i like to run, cycle and play soccer.
+My name is Bruno, i like to run, cycle and play soccer.
 I love learning new things.

 - 🔭 I’m currently working with Cloud and DevOps culture
 - 🌱 I’m currently learning a lot of thing in software development world